Tropical Banana Bread

 This fruity loaf is just one of the many ways you can use rice flour in baking.
-This recipe contains lots of naturally sweet and yummy ingredients, including: banana, sultanas, coconut oil, barley malt, ground almonds, desiccated coconut, mixed spice and vanilla.
-It is wheat free and is fairly low in sugar compared to most available recipes (and ready made supermarket versions).
+This recipe contains lots of naturally sweet and yummy ingredients, including banana, sultanas, coconut oil, barley malt, ground almonds, desiccated coconut, mixed spice and vanilla.
+It’s wheat-free, and fairly low in sugar compared to most available recipes (and ready-made supermarket versions).

 3) Gradually add the eggs, carefully beating in each egg at a time, followed by a spoonful of barley malt.

 4) Add the honey and vanilla and stir to combine.
 Mash up the bananas and gradually add these too.

 5) Sift in the rice flour, cornflour, baking powder and mixed spice.
 Gently fold these in.
 Follow by folding in the desiccated coconut, almond powder and the sultanas.
 Ensure the sultanas are evenly distributed throughout.